-We have all heard the term, “working capital”, but what exactly is it?
+We have all heard the term “working capital”, but what is it exactly?
 How can you best utilize it for your small business?
-The definition of working capital is the amount of a company’s current assets minus current liabilities.
+Working capital is the amount of a company’s current assets minus current liabilities.
 However, many small business owners prefer to use their operating cycle to best determine their working capital needs, which is also perfectly acceptable.
 The operating cycle analyzes the accounts payable, inventory and accounts receivable cycles in terms of days.
 Working capital is used for the day-to-day operations of running a business.
 Seems pretty straight-forward, yes?
-It is, so why do so many small business owners shy away from leveraging it in the best interest of their company?
+It is, so, why do so many small business owners shy away from leveraging it in the best interest of their company?
 The simple answer is fear.
 You have worked hard to build your business; you have endured through months, perhaps even years of barely turning a profit, wondering from one pay period to the next, if you were going to make payroll.
-But, your hard work and perseverance has paid off; you have money in the bank!
+But, your hard work and perseverance have paid off; you have money in the bank!
 You have that necessary cushion for times of the year in which you may see a downturn in sales or funds to offer your employees holiday bonuses.
 Why would you want to spend that?
 The short answer: to remain competitive.

 Have the previously mentioned ways to use working capital paid off?
 Is your business now experiencing growing pains?
 Are your current employees now being over-worked to keep up with the incoming orders for custom-made cakes?
 Any good business owner knows that we are only as good as the people with whom we surround ourselves and certainly you want to keep your current employees at their best and not burning out or becoming disgruntled.
 Perhaps it is time to use some of that working capital to invest in people and grow your team.
-Not only will it prevent employees from being overworked (which can create resentments that result in resignations, as well as mistakes being made) keeping them happy and more productive, it will ensure that you are able to stay on top of the growing demands of the business, thus keeping your customers happy, as well.
+Not only will it prevent employees from being overworked (which can create resentments that result in resignations, as well as mistakes being made); but also keeping your employees happy and motivated will ensure that you are able to stay on top of the growing demands of the business, thus keeping your customers happy, as well.

 - Equity: If your business is in its first year of operation and has not yet become profitable, then you might have to rely on equity funds for short-term working capital needs.
 These funds might be injected from your own personal resources or from a family member, a friend or a third-party investor.